AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/04-Ex1-2-use-market-research-agent.md

 4. Review the report.

 5. Scroll to the end of the report, where the agent should display several suggested prompts.
-These prompts typically suggest more content that it can add to the report to enhance it even further.
+These prompts typically suggest more content that can be added to the report to enhance it even further.
 Select one of the prompts that interests you or enter your own custom prompt.

 6. Review the results.
-Verify the content that you requested appears in the report.
+Verify that the content you requested appears in the report.
 Also note the updated list of suggested prompts.
 Continue updating the report using any of the suggested prompts (or enter your own custom prompts) until you’re satisfied with the report.

 7. Once you feel the report is complete, you should copy and paste the content of the report into a Word document and save it as **Market Insights Report – Smart Workspaces.docx** to your OneDrive so that you can access it in the next task.